kislyuk/argcomplete/README.rst

 If you choose not to use global completion, or ship a completion module that depends on argcomplete, you must register your script explicitly using ``eval "$(register-python-argcomplete my-python-app)"``.
-Standard completion module registration roules apply: namely, the script name is passed directly to ``complete``, meaning it is only tab completed when invoked exactly as it was registered.
+Standard completion module registration rules apply: namely, the script name is passed directly to ``complete``, meaning it is only tab completed when invoked exactly as it was registered.
 In the above example, ``my-python-app`` must be on the path, and the user must be attempting to complete it by that name.
 The above line alone would **not** allow you to complete ``./my-python-app``, or ``/path/to/my-python-app``.